business-science/sweep/cran-comments.md

 ## Release Summary
-This is the second release of `sweep` for CRAN review.
-The major change is to switch from `timekit` to `timetk`.
+This is to upgrade to `broom` 0.7.0

 ## Test environments